 Students can be further defined as follows:

-- A postgraduate research student is a person enrolled on a programme which would normally be expected to lead to a postgraduate research award.
-Postgraduate research status ends on the submission of approved (hard-bound) thesis to the University.
+- A postgraduate research student is a person enrolled on a programme which would be expected to lead to a postgraduate research award.
+Postgraduate research status ends on the submission of the approved final thesis (certified by an examiner) to the University.

 - A credit-earning non-graduating student is a person who is enrolled on a module(s) for which academic credit may be awarded, but who will not qualify for an award of the University.
 Status as a credit-earning non-graduating student ends on the award of academic credit by the relevant Subject Board of Examiners.